-This report supports a Development Application for a combined Reconfiguration of a Lot (1 Lot into 2 Lots) and a Material Change of Use (2 x Dwelling Houses) over 12 Davidson Street, Port Douglas.
+This report supports a Development Application for a combined Reconfiguration of a Lot (1 Lot into 2 Lots) and a Material Change of Use (Dual Occupancy) over 12 Davidson Street, Port Douglas.
 The site is included within the Tourist Accommodation Zone under the Douglas Shire Planning Scheme 2018 v1 and is located in a well-established residential and tourist accommodation precinct.
-The proposal seeks to subdivide the existing lot into two separate lots and construct two contemporary, single storey Dwelling Houses, each designed to be high-quality, architecturally responsive, and well-integrated with the surrounding built and natural environment.
+The proposal seeks establish a single storey Dual Occupancy, each designed to be high-quality, architecturally responsive, and well-integrated with the surrounding built and natural environment.
+The proposal further includes a reconfiguration element to establish freehold titles around each dwelling.